senthil77k/Ex-5-CD-Lab/README.md

-# Ex-5-RECOGNITION-OF-THE-GRAMMAR-anb-where-n-10-USING-YACC
+[# Ex-5-RECOGNITION-OF-THE-GRAMMAR-anb-where-n-10-USING-YACC

-RECOGNITION OF THE GRAMMAR(anb where n>=10) USING YACC
-# Date:
-# Aim:
+# AIM:
 To write a YACC program to recognize the grammar anb where n>=10.
-# ALGORITHM
+# ALGORITHM:
 1. Start the program.
 2. Write a program in the vi editor and save it with .l extension.
 3. In the lex program, write the translation rules for the variables a and b.